Hashiriya-JP/Hashiriya-JP/README.md

 - CTO - DI-SA - Software Development.

-- Repositories of this profile are private, for work reasons.
+- Most of the repositories in this profile are private, for work reasons.